Yandex Cloud

 Use QL charts to delve into event sequences and experiment in DataLens.

-1. Open the DataLens home page and select Connections in the menu on the left.
+1. Open the DataLens home page and select Connections in the left-hand menu.

-2. Select the AppMetrica_workshop connection that you created in step 4.2.
+2. Select the AppMetrica_workshop connection you created in step 4.2.

 3. At the top right, click Create QL chart.